hoppscotch/hoppscotch/README.md

 _Collections are synced with local session storage_

-🌐 **Proxy**: Enable Proxy Mode from Settings to access blocked APIs
+🌐 **Proxy**: Enable Proxy Mode from Settings to access blocked APIs.

 **Features:**
  - Hide your IP address